 As the name strongly suggests, this is a celebration of unique and confident craft.
-If you see tapered columns, gable brackets and window panes in the front door, you're most likely gazing at a Craftsman.
+If you see tapered columns, gable brackets and window panes in the front door, you're most likely gazing at craftsman style trim.

 Comfortably curb appealing in a variety of siding styles, from clapboard to shake and shingle

 Low-pitched gabled or hipped roof lines are a Craftsman feature

 Another showcase of craft: exposed rafters or decorative brackets under the eaves